-I’d love to return to Mozambique to check out the northern parts of the country, but have felt as though I couldn’t, because I should be heading to Madagascar or Ghana or Sao Tome and Principe, instead.
+I’d love to return to Mozambique to check out the northern parts of the country, but feel as though I can’t, because I should be heading to Madagascar or Ghana or Sao Tome and Principe, instead.
 The best part of working online and for yourself is that it gives you unlimited amounts of freedom.
 You can work anywhere in the world; go wherever you like; hang out with whoever you want; change your situation if you’re not happy.

 So why was I tying myself down to only the destinations I hadn’t been to before?